vaccarov/OllamaChat/README.md

 *   **Text Input:** Type your questions in the text box and press `Enter` to send.
 *   **Voice Transcription:** Click the microphone icon to record your voice.
 The transcribed text will appear in the input box and be sent to the model.
 *   **Text-to-Speech:** Enable/disable the reading of model responses via the volume icon.
 If a reading is in progress, clicking the icon will stop it.
 *   **Adding Documents:** Use the image icon to attach a file.
 Its content will be added to your prompt.
-(Right now, only images are considered).

 ## Project Structure